Sainsbury Laboratory Symposium 2026

 12:45-13:00 Closing Remarks

-13:00 Tours of Sainsbury Laboratory, picnic lunches and access to Cambridge University Botanic Garden
+13:00 Tours of Sainsbury Laboratory, buffet lunch and access to Cambridge University Botanic Garden

 Key Dates